SPACE10 open sources The Growroom

 You can build your own Growroom in 17 easy steps.
 Find the instructions below and download the cutting files for free right here.

-The Growroom have a Creative Commons Attribution 4.0 International License, which means that the design can be shared, copied and build upon without asking permission and that we don’t take responsibility for your safety.
+The Growroom has a Creative Commons Attribution 4.0 International License, which means that the design can be shared, copied and build upon without asking permission and that we don’t take responsibility for your safety.
 The only condition is that you credit the original work to SPACE10 and architects Mads-Ulrik Husum and Sine Lindholm, throw in a link and indicate if any changes have been made.

 To get going building The Growroom, there are certain elements that needs to be ready and available: